Patrick5078/internship-application/README.md

 # Internship application
-Because creating it in photoshop or indesign would be too boring
+Because i like coding more than photoshop or indesign